There is a lie that I told myself as a child: “I am not an athletic person.”

 Surfing requires more patience than I generally have for sports–waiting for the perfect waves takes time, and my tendency to get motion sick from bobbing in the water added another layer of frustration.
 Even slightly nauseous, though, it was worth it–every time I successfully stayed up on my board, I completely forgot about feeling sick and instead felt an enormous rush of joy.

-When we eventually back at our Airbnb after our surfing lessons in Puerto Escondido, we were starving, sunburned (incredibly copious application of sunscreen only did so much), and deliriously tired–but we were also smiling.
+When we eventually made it back to our Airbnb after our surfing lessons in Puerto Escondido, we were starving, sunburned (incredibly copious application of sunscreen only did so much), and deliriously tired–but we were also smiling.

-There are surf towns in El Salvador, Nicaragua, Costa Rica and Panama dancing around in our minds, and we sincerely doubt that our surfing lessons in Puerto Escondido will be the last time that we hop on a surfboard during this trip.
+There are surf towns in El Salvador, Nicaragua, Costa Rica and Panama dancing around in our minds, and we sincerely doubt that our surfing lessons in Puerto Escondido will be the last time that we hop on a surfboard during this trip… and we doubt that this trip will be our last time in Puerto Escondido.
+After all, there are plenty of waves to surf and amazing things to do in Puerto Escondido.